-Consultation regarding the long-term management of any Aboriginal heritage objects or material collected during the test excavation or salvage works has commenced.
-The general sentiment from RAPs expressed to the Project team is the desire for cultural material to be returned to country, as close as possible to the original location.
-The RAPs have generally not favoured the burial of cultural material within plastic bags.
-Consideration has been given to reburial within other material, e.g. dilly bag or other.
+Initial consultation regarding the long-term management of any Aboriginal heritage objects or material collected during the test excavation or salvage works has commenced.
+The general sentiment from RAPs is the desire for cultural material to be returned to country, as close as possible to the original location.

-An off-site repository has been secured to catalogue and temporarily store any Aboriginal objects and/or non-Aboriginal heritage items or material collected during project activities.
+An off-site repository has been identified to catalogue and temporarily store any Aboriginal objects and/or non-Aboriginal heritage items or material collected during project activities.
 The material will be stored temporarily until such time that material can be repatriated to appropriate locations within the transmission line easement.

+The location of the repatriated/relocated cultural material collected/salvaged during project activities will consider areas least likely to be subject to future harm or risk of harm caused by disturbance, such as:

+- construction activities; - operational vegetation maintenance of the easement and/or operational access routes; - operational maintenance of transmission line infrastructure (towers, footings, guys, earthing, conductor, earth-wire); - maintenance of operational access tracks; and - landowner activities, such as access tracks, fences, cultivation, etc.

+Figure 5.1 (not to scale) shows the recommended exclusion zones and off-sets for transmission lines (220kV and above) from Living and working with electricity transmission lines (Transgrid 2021), which details restrictions for land owners in relation to transmission line easements and infrastructure.
+The recommended locations for repatriated material based on the above considerations are identified as green boxes.

+Figure 5.1 - Recommended location for repatriation of cultural material (green boxes) within the easement

-EnergyConnect (NSW - Western Section) Stage 2 Heritage Management Plan Information redacted for public display The final location(s) for repatriation of material will be selected on site, based on the recommended locations (Figure 5.1, green boxes), landform/topographic constraints and RAP consultation.
-Potential locations have been identified during the test excavation program.
+The final location(s) for repatriation of material will be selected on site, based on the recommended locations (Figure 5.1, green boxes), landform/topographic constraints and RAP consultation.
+Where possible, locations will be identified during the test excavation program.

 The number of repatriation locations will depend on the quantity and significance of material collected/salvaged.
 Material from multiple towers/locations may be combined into a single repatriation location.

 The timing for the repatriation of material will depend on the salvage program, construction activities and infrastructure at the selected locations, and construction programming.
 The repatriation of material may need to occur at the completion of construction in some or all locations.